 2. Hong Kong

 I still remember landing in Hong Kong in early December five years ago for a Board Meeting at my client when the freezing air hit my face like a brick.
-It is not that Hong Kong gets to the freezing temperatures of other countries further North and East in Asia like Japan or Korea where temperatures are well below zero for most of the winter, but the contrast with balmy and hot Manila.
+It is not that Hong Kong gets to the freezing temperatures of other countries further North and East in Asia like Tokyo in Japan or Seoul in Korea where temperatures are well below zero for most of the winter, but the contrast with balmy and hot Manila.

 Christmas is for sure in the air in Hong Kong.
 It is obvious in the neon signs, the street lights and the towering Christmas trees in all hotel lobbies and shopping malls.
 For a special dose of Christmas splendor stroll through the lobby of the Mandarin Oriental, the brand’s first and flagship hotel in the CBD is a Christmas paradise.
 I still remember the lingering smell of the thousands of roses they had made a Christmas tree of, high in the lobby.
 It was magical.

 Hong Kong’s neighbor and former Portuguese colony of Macau enjoys much the same cold winter as Hong Kong.
 Here, expect the large casino resort chains to put up a real show of lights and Christmas delights.

 You will feel exactly like in Vegas, a bit like an adult’s playground and plenty of Christmassy elements to keep you entertained.
 Christmas trees, street lights, overdoing the already over the top ongoing bright lights of the casinos and resorts, and nativity scenes everywhere.
 Check my guide to Macau here and this article for the best luxury hotels in Macau.